TheF1rstPancake/airtable_enterprise_account_export/README.md

 For example, if your Scan ID is `11b68d3c-66b0-4cac-a6d4-7458cbc5b1f2`, and you have 1000 bases in your Enterprise Account.
 The script only makes it through 80% of those bases (for any number of reasons), and you want to restart it to complete the operation, you can run the script as:
 `npm run -- --scan_id='11b68d3c-66b0-4cac-a6d4-7458cbc5b1f2'`

-It will ignore the 80% of bases already scanned, and only pick up the remaining 20%.
+In this example, tt will ignore the 80% of bases already scanned, and only pick up the remaining 20%.

 ## Handling Data Deletion